labRadioVision/CNR-FL-Algorithms_4TRUSTroke/README.md

 ```

 ### Note
+The folder [output] contains the stored local and global models in h5 format
 ```
-folder output contains the stored local and global models in h5 format use sklearn.metrics for accuracy score evaluation
+use sklearn.metrics for accuracy score evaluation
 ```
 ## License